leroDipper/stereo_visual_odometry/README.md

 pip install -r requirements.txt
 ```

-4. The XFeat model will be automatically downloaded from PyTorch Hub on first run.
+4. The XFeat model will be automatically downloaded from PyTorch Hub on the first run.

 ## Usage

 ### Basic Usage

-1. **Prepare your dataset**: Organize stereo image pairs in separate directories:
+1. **Prepare your dataset**: Organise stereo image pairs in separate directories:
 ```
 dataset/
 ├── cam0/images/  # Left camera images